icon-project/icon-sdk-python/README.md

 get_private_key()
 ```

-Returns the private key of the wallet
+Returns hex string of the private key of the wallet

 #### Parameters